Kyle-Pu/Python-Data-Science-Projects/README.md

-# Learning-Python
+# Fun With Python
-Various programs made just to learn Python syntax!
+Various programs made on my exciting journey of learning Python!

-This repo features some basic programs I made just to learn a bit of Python.
-They have little practical purpose as is :D